quang-do-se/aws-certs/devops/tmp/study.md

 `IAM`
   - Users are permanent set of credentials
-  - Roles are temporary credentials
+  - Roles are temporary credentials and NOT something we need to rotate because it happens automatically behind the scenes.
+  - Cannot apply restriction conditions on root account

 `Security Group`
   - Stateful